Published November 10 2020

 City receives top award harnessing new technologies

-For the second time in three years, Bellevue took first place in the Digital Cities Survey, announced Tuesday by the Center for Digital Government.
-The annual survey recognizes cities using technology to tackle social challenges, enhance services and strengthen resiliency .
+For the second time in three years, Bellevue has taken first place in the Digital Cities Survey, announced Tuesday by the Center for Digital Government.
+The annual survey recognizes cities using technology to tackle social challenges, enhance services and strengthen resiliency.
 In particular, this year’s winners exhibited innovative ways to respond to COVID-19.

 Bellevue, which was tops in 2018, was again awarded first place in 2020 among cities with a population between 125,000-249,999, for innovations that improve digital access for residents.
 Key examples included a Universal Design Guide created to help advance awareness and consideration for accessibility when planning events and programs, a COVID-19 chatbot available from the city’s website in several languages to answer questions from residents about the city’s COVID-19 resources and response, and the Bellevue Map Viewer showing COVID-19 resource locations in the city, including food distribution sites and locations for "Healthy Streets" closed to through traffic.
 In addition, the award highlighted Bellevue’s continued advancement of Smart City initiatives, including advances in smart transportation, public safety and utilities.